GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 to the science frame.
 The calibration manager service can be used both by a "human-oriented" interface, and a "a machine-oriented interface."
-The latter interface is used by the QA pipeline (QAP) and, more generally, will be used within the Gemini data reduction package to provide automatic calibration selection within an interactive processing environment.
+The latter interface is used by the QA pipeline (QAP) and, more generally, will be used within the Gemini data reduction package to provide automatic calibration selection in both pipeline-driven and interactive processing environments.

 To use the service, a client simply requests a given calibration (eg flat field) for a given science frame, and the system responds telling it which flat field to